 The actuarial cost method and the amortization periods are set by statute.
-Contribution rates and liabilities are computed using the Entry Age actuarial cost method.
+Contribution rates and liabilities are computed using the entry age normal actuarial cost method.
 The employer contribution rate is the sum of two pieces: the employer normal cost rate and the amortization rate.
 The normal cost rate is determined as a percent of pay.
 The employer normal cost rate is the difference between this and the member contribution rate.
 The amortization rate is determined as a level percent of pay.
-It is the amount required to amortize the unfunded actuarial accrued liability over a closed period (30 years as of June 30, 1999, 21 years as of June 30, 2008).
+It is the amount required to amortize the unfunded actuarial accrued liability over a closed period (24 years as of June 30, 2011).
 The amortization rate is adjusted for the two-year deferral in contribution rates.